stormpath/stormpath-framework-spec/password-reset.md

 #### POST Requests

 This endpoint accepts a post from the password reset request form, and the only field in this form is the `email` field.
-The endpoint should pase the POST body content as `application/json` or `application/x-www-form-urlencoded`.
+The endpoint should parse the POST body content as `application/json` or `application/x-www-form-urlencoded`.

 The format of the request is (JSON example):